 Continue your adventure by driving up the Soča Valley into the heart of the Julian Alps.
 Drive the Russian Road to Kranjka Gora, the mountain resort town in the northwestern corner of the country.

-After visiting Pokljuka Plateau, Lake Bled, and Lake Bohinj, drive to Logar Valley
+After visiting Pokljuka Plateau, Lake Bled, and Lake Bohinj, drive to Logar Valley.

 The secret is out about Slovenia.
 Summer is getting increasingly busy.
 We recommend traveling to Slovenia in September and October.
 June is also an option, but there may be lingering snow on high-alpine trails.

-Where to Start the Road Trip | Ljubljana Airport
+Where to Start this Slovenia Road Trip | Ljubljana Airport

 When to Go | June – October